 Hello readers, welcome back to the blog!
-In my first of hopefully many installments of the ‘ACE360 quarterly insights’ series, I discuss the differences between HE and FE (Higher Education and Further Education), and the meaningful distinctions to make when ensuring Apprentice success.
+In my first of hopefully many instalments of the ‘ACE360 quarterly insights’ series, I discuss the differences between HE and FE (Higher Education and Further Education), and the meaningful distinctions to make when ensuring Apprentice success.
 Not only is this topic relevant, but it highlights our current commitment to assisting Higher Education Institutions (HEIs), and guiding them in the changing and unique role that they play within the sector – something we enjoyed doing more of at the recent Westminster Employment Forum and look forward to at the upcoming UVAC conference.

 As an overview, this blog is going to turn the spotlight onto HEIs, and the importance of understanding the vast difference between FE and HE.
 I’ve spent the last 8 months working alongside universities and meeting with them to understand what they’re experiencing firsthand.